feher/the-cubes-demo/README.txt

 - ObjectProgram : Base class for shader programs used by object instances.
  - CompassLabelProgram : Shader program used by CompassLabel objects.
+ - CompassProgram :      Shader program used by Compass objects.
  - CubeProgram :         Shader program used by Cube objects.
  - GridProgram :         Shader program used by Grid objects.